Terms and Conditions

 Please note that no more than one trial subscription per subscriber is allowed in any twelve month period.
 We reserve the right to cancel any trial subscription immediately, without refund, if we become aware that the subscriber has already had another trial subscription in the previous twelve months.

 Taxes: Financial Times Limited (FT) is registered for VAT in a number of European Union (EU) countries.
 We also have some non-EU indirect tax registrations.
 Our UK VAT registration number is GB226162332.
-If you want any of our other tax ID numbers please contact customer services.
+If you want any of our other tax ID numbers please contact Customer Care.

 Unless otherwise indicated, prices stated on our website are inclusive of any applicable value added tax (VAT) or other sales taxes.
 The breakdown of any applicable VAT payable with your order is indicated on the invoice you will receive with your purchase.